Cloudzero/samwise/README.md

 ### A note on SAMWise's variable substitution feature
 This feature/idea isn't fully baked just yet.
-It's purpose isn't to add a feature that CloudFormation doesn't have (it does, mappings), but to allow for an easier, more pleasant on the eyes syntax for setting up mappings.
+It's purpose isn't to add a feature that CloudFormation doesn't have (which it does, mappings), but to allow for a more pleasant, easier on the eyes syntax for setting up mappings.
-For the moment however it is simple token substitution, in time however this will evolve to translate variables into native CloudFormation mappings before generating the templates so it's very easy to return to pure CloudFormation.
+For the moment however it is simple token substitution, in time however this will evolve to translate variables into native CloudFormation mappings before generating the final templates so it will be very easy to return to pure CloudFormation.

 ## Roadmap
 Here's what's on the SAMWise roadmap (in priority order: